huggingface/datasets/docs/source/loading_datasets.rst

 .. note::

     An Apache Arrow Table is the internal storing format for 🤗Datasets.
 It allows to store arbitrarily long dataframe, typed with potentially complex nested types that can be mapped to numpy/pandas/python types.
 Apache Arrow allows you to map blobs of data on-drive without doing any deserialization.
 So caching the dataset directly on disk can use memory-mapping and pay effectively zero cost with O(1) random access.
+Alternatively, you can copy it in CPU memory (RAM) by setting the ``keep_in_memory`` argument of :func:`datasets.load_datasets` to ``True``.
-The default in 🤗Datasets is thus to always memory-map dataset on drive.
+    The default in 🤗Datasets is to memory-map the dataset on drive if its size is larger than ``datasets.config.MAX_IN_MEMORY_DATASET_SIZE_IN_BYTES`` (default ``250`` MiB); otherwise, the dataset is copied in-memory.
+This behavior can be disabled by setting ``datasets.config.MAX_IN_MEMORY_DATASET_SIZE_IN_BYTES = None``, and in this case the dataset is not loaded in memory.

 3. Return a **dataset built from the splits** asked by the user (default: all); in the above example we create a dataset with the train split.